The spectral Einstein functional for the Dirac operator with torsion: Acknowledgements

 \section{Acknowledgements}

-This work is sponsored by Natural Science Foundation of Xinjiang Uygur AutonomousRegion 2024D01C341 and supported by the National Natural Science Foundation of China 11771070, 12061078 .
+This work is sponsored by Natural Science Foundation of Xinjiang Uygur Autonomous Region 2024D01C341 and supported by the National Natural Science Foundation of China 11771070, 12061078 .
 The authors thank the referee for his (or her) careful reading and helpful comments.